jakobnissen/Automa.jl/docs/src/parser.md

 Input is not in any outgoing edge, and machine therefore errored.
 ```

+The code above parses with about 300 MB/s on my laptop.
-It is possible to customize much more about Automa's generated code - read on to learn more.
+Not bad, but Automa can do better - read on to learn how to customize codegen.